seahhorse/spot-it-3d/README.md

 	const int FRAME_WIDTH_ = 1920;
     const int FRAME_HEIGHT_ = 1080;
 	```

+	For a more detailed breakdown of the key parameters and how they affect the code, refer to (@TODO: Write new MD file on parameter breakdown).

 	Take special note that each camera is pre-built with a set of (resolution, fps) settings.
 To check all possible combinations, run: